xelanac/xelanac/README.md

-# Hi there 👋
-Here is Alessandro Cancelliere !
+# Hi there 👋 Here is Alessandro Cancelliere!
 I'm a courious person that wants to improve new skills throught **new challenges!**
 I've got a Bachelor Degree in Computer Science at **Unimol**, Italy.